PrzemyslawSochon/cpp-cli-calculator/README.md

 ## Getting started

 To run and compile the project you need:
-1. compiler with C++17 or above support,
+1. Compiler with C++17 or above support.
-2. terminal emulator.
+2. Terminal emulator.

 ## Expression debug